MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 4. The consistency of the main extension information (name, publisher, version) is validated against the offer description.
 If any **differences are noticed, the submission is rejected.**
 5. The extensions in the submission are validated.
 If **any runtime packages are present, the submission is rejected.**

-Once the extension has passed these first validation steps, the minimum and maximum release for your submission are computed as described in [Computation of Releases for Validation](devenv-checklist-submission.md#Against-which-releases-of-Business-Central-is-your-submission-validated).
+Once the extension has passed these first validation steps, the minimum release for your submission is computed as described in [Computation of Releases for Validation](devenv-checklist-submission.md#Against-which-releases-of-Business-Central-is-your-submission-validated).

 For **each country and each release** targeted by your submission, the following steps are run **for each extension** in the submission: